rmorsomme/Fractals-and-Chaos-Game/Script.md

   # Number of iterations.
 A large n produces sharp patterns.
   n = 1e4,

   # Coordinates of the vertices.
+The defaults values produce an equilateral triangle.
   v1 = c(0,0), v2 = c(1, 0), v3 = c(0.5, sqrt(3)/2),

-  # How close to the chosen vertex the new point is.
+  # How close to the previous point the new point is.
 Must be comprised between 0 and 1.
   p = 0.5,

   # Coordinates of the initial point.